REI worker organization

 Workers at Recreational Equipment, Inc. (REI), an American retail and outdoor recreation services co-op, have one recognized trade union.
 The company has faced accusations of being anti-union.
 In 2016, REI workers went public with organization efforts that had been growing over concerns about wages and working conditions in the Pacific Northwest, and the company has since faced increasing public criticism from its employees nationwide over issues including living wages, hourly worker policies, and safety protocols during the COVID-19 pandemic.
 Workers have organized at least five petitions since 2016.
 REI has maintained that it is committed to adjusting and improving working conditions for its employees.

 In 2022, a REI store in SoHo, Manhattan, New York City, became the first in the retailer's history to file a petition for a union vote with the National Labor Relations Board.
 The store's employees voted in support of the union.

-As of 2025, eleven stores have voted to unionize, but they have yet to finish negotiating a contract.
+As of 2026, eleven stores have voted to unionize, Soho, New York; Berkeley, California; Cleveland, Ohio; Chicago, Illinois; Boston, Massachuetts; Durham, North Carolina; Maple Grove, Minnesota; Bellingham, Washington; Castleton, Indiana; Santa Cruz, California; and Greensboro, North Carolina.
+Negotiations began in 2022, with REI originally represented by Perkins Coie.
+Currently, the company is represented by Morgan, Lewis, and Bockius LLP.
+In July 2024, the workers and the employer entered into a side letter agreement that established a bargaining structured that would inform store level CBAs.
+Negotiations are ongoing.